 4. Namoduddha Monastery

-Namo Buddha lies 38 km east of Kathmandu with 1,750 meters.
+Namo Buddha lies 38 km east of Kathmandu.
 Namo Buddha is one of the most important pilgrim sites in the valley, particularly for Tibetan Buddhists.
 In one of his previous lives as a prince, it was here that the Buddha gave up his body out of compassion for a starving tigress and her cubs.
 It has an amazing story concerned with the Buddha which is commemorated by an ancient stone slab and a Stupa with the all-seeing eyes of Lord Buddha.
-Namo Buddha temple is designed by Thrangu Rinpoche as a representation of the three yanas or path.
+Namo Buddha temple is designed by Thrangu Rinpoche as a representation of the three yanas or paths.

 Location: Dhulikhel, Kavre

-Lumbini, the birth place of Lord Buddha is one of the most popular pilgrimage places in the world.
+Lumbini, the birthplace of Lord Buddha, is one of the most popular pilgrimage places in the world.
 Lumbini is now a UNESCO World Heritage Site.
 It is one of the four major Buddhist holy places commemorating the most significant events in the Buddha’s life.
-Attractive part of Lumbini is the temple of Maya Devi.
-This temple, dedicated to the mother of lord Buddha- Maya Devi, was excavated a few years ago.
-The main attraction of Lumbini remains the Sacred Mayadevi Temple, Ashoka Pillar, sacred pond, China Temple etc. The shrines and monasteries built by different countries and in different times reflect the architectural traditions of the respective countries and thus giving Lumbini an international feel with a message of universal friendship and brotherhood.
+One of the most attractive parts of Lumbini is the temple of Maya Devi.
+This temple, dedicated to the mother of Lord Buddha – Maya Devi – was excavated a few years ago.
+The main attraction of Lumbini remains the Sacred Maya Devi temple, the Ashoka Pillar, the sacred pond and the China Temple.
+The shrines and monasteries built by different countries and in different times reflect the architectural traditions of the respective countries and thus giving Lumbini an international feel with a message of universal friendship and brotherhood.

 For more details about the entry fees, please refer to UNESCO World Heritage sites of Nepal.